YearOfProgramming/2017Challenges/challenge_5/python/mindm/README.md

 # Challenge_5
 ## Find the Difference
-This program will find the difference in two strings!
+This method will find the difference in two strings!

-You can run it by typing the following on your command line:
+You can run tests with:
 ```
-$ python3 difference.py string_1 string_2
+$ python3 test.py
 ```